 - University of California–Los Angeles (UCLA): UCLA explores advanced biofuels in the context of other BESC deconstruction activities, including preliminary efforts on consolidated bioprocessing microbes for advanced biofuels and metabolic engineering to develop nonethanol products.

-- University of North Texas (UNT): Research at UNT focuses on using metabolic engineering to produce plant-derived chemicals that could be used, for example, to create biorenewable products and improve the quality of forage crops.
+- University of North Texas (UNT): UNT research focuses on using metabolic engineering to produce plant-derived chemicals that could be used, for example, to create biorenewable products and improve the quality of forage crops.

-- Cornell University: Individual researchers at Cornell focus on cellulose and enzyme modeling, lignin biochemistry, and the characterization of plant-associated microbes.
+- Cornell University: Individual Cornell researchers focus on cellulose and enzyme modeling, lignin biochemistry, and the characterization of plant-associated microbes.

-- West Virginia University (WVU): As part of an ongoing association study of Populus supported by the National Science Foundation, WVU researchers have been developing analytical and technical tools that will be directly applicable in the association mapping component of BESC.
+- West Virginia University (WVU): As part of an ongoing association study of Populus supported by the National Science Foundation, WVU researchers have been developing analytical and technical tools that will be directly applicable in BESC's association mapping component.